Neawhen/neiwen.github.io/_pages/about.md

-I am currently a Postdoctoral Fellow in <a href="http://aiot.ie.cuhk.edu.hk/index.html" target="_blank" rel="noopener noreferrer">AIoT Lab</a> at the Chinese University of Hong Kong, advised by <a href="https://staff.ie.cuhk.edu.hk/~glxing/" target="_blank" rel="noopener noreferrer">Professor Guoliang Xing</a>.
-I also work closely with <a href="https://www.cs.cityu.edu.hk/~nanguan/" target="_blank" rel="noopener noreferrer">Prof. Nan Guan</a> and <a href="https://yanzhenyu.com/" target="_blank" rel="noopener noreferrer">Prof. Zhenyu Yan</a>.
+Neiwen Ling is currently a Postdoctoral Associate in the Efficient Computing Lab at Yale, working with <a href="https://www.linzhong.org/" target="_blank" rel="noopener noreferrer">Prof. Lin Zhong</a>.
+She completed her Ph.D.(2022) at the Chinese University of Hong Kong, under the supervision of <a href="https://staff.ie.cuhk.edu.hk/~glxing/" target="_blank" rel="noopener noreferrer">Professor Guoliang Xing</a>.
+Additionally, she works as a Postdoctoral Fellow within the same research group during 2022-2023.
+She also works closely with <a href="https://www.cs.cityu.edu.hk/~nanguan/" target="_blank" rel="noopener noreferrer">Prof. Nan Guan</a> and <a href="https://yanzhenyu.com/" target="_blank" rel="noopener noreferrer">Prof. Zhenyu Yan</a>.
-My research interests include *Edge AI, Smart City, Edge Computing, Deep Learning System, and new approaches for on-device deep learning*.

-I completed my Ph.D.(2022) in Information Engineering from the Chinese University of Hong Kong, where I was advised by <a href="https://staff.ie.cuhk.edu.hk/~glxing/" target="_blank" rel="noopener noreferrer">Professor Guoliang Xing</a> and worked on Edge AI.
-Before, I received my Bachelor's degree (2018) in Electronic and Information Engineering from Northwestern Polytechnical University.

-*I am on the job market.
-Feel free to contact me at lingnw@link.cuhk.edu.hk.*
+Her research falls in the intersection of Edge Computing, Machine Learning and Real-time System.
+She focuses on the intelligence and real-time capabilities of edge devices, with a goal of developing real-time systems for AI applications such as smart city and autonomous driving.
+She has published papers at several ACM/IEEE flagship conferences (e.g., SenSys, IPSN, MobiSys, and IoTDI), and received the ACM SenSys 2022 Best Paper Award Finalist and the ACM SenSys 2022 Best Poster Award.
+She has served as the reviewer or program committee member for several ACM/IEEE flagship journals/conferences, including TMC, IMWUT/UbiComp, TOSN, CHASE 2023, INFOCOM 2024, and IoTDI 2023 (Poster & Demo track).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+*I am on the job market.
+Feel free to contact me at neiwen.ling@yale.edu.*

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.